Mountain Heights Academy

 Mountain Heights Academy is a non-profit online charter high school in the United States.
+It opened in 2010 as Open High School of Utah and was renamed Mountain Heights Academy in 2013.

+History

-It received its charter in 2007 and opened in 2010 as Open High School of Utah.
+Open High School of Utah was founded by David A. Wiley in 2009.
+It received its charter in 2007 and opened in 2010.
 In January 2013, the school was renamed Mountain Heights Academy.

-History

-Open High School of Utah was founded by David A. Wiley in 2007.

-Teaching Model
+Teaching

 Open High School of Utah existed as a virtual high school, with students attending online.
 Teachers curated Open Educational Resources aligned to the content to Utah state standards.

-Open Educational Aspects

 Creating Open Educational Resources was a fundamental aspect of the school's charter.
 On 7 September 2010, Open High School of Utah released ten semesters of high school curriculum under a CC-BY license.

+Performance

+In 2016, Mountain Heights Academy received an "F" from the state.
+In 2019, it ranked at 411th place out of 950 Utah schools.

+It spent $819,000 on marketing.